 Why Are We Mesmerized by the Surreal World of Unboxing Videos?

-As mentioned before, unboxing videos are popular, they have millions of views but yet, they never go viral.
-Unboxing videos have a very simple concept behind them, they’re easy to make and don’t really give a rational verdict about whether we should like (and buy) the product or not.
-Yet there’s a strange element of appeal to unboxing.
+Nonetheless, there’s a strange element of appeal to unboxing.
 Because it really zeroes into a very narrow, specific emotion.
 Remember, most unboxing videos don’t really ever turn on the device.
 So what is explored is probably closer to the experience of unwrapping gifts on Christmas morning.
-Yes, you will eventually get to play around with your new toy, but the first and most exciting feeling is that of discovering the toy.
+Yes, you will eventually get to play around with your new toy, but the first and most exciting feeling is that of discovering the product inside – the toy itself.

 Even as you grow up and realize Santa is actually your parents (and your parents paycheck), you still get very involved in the unwrapping moment.
 As Santa becomes your friends, or your significant other, the emotional investment always stays there and can result in either elation or disappointment – there’s rarely a middle ground.
 Even at the point where you know what the other person got you for Christmas (or for your birthday) – most likely because you dropped not so subtle things along the way – the excitement remains as tied to the confirmation of projected joy.